ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - b - React - List and Keys.md

     - create `Header.css` + add rules for `h1` (ex. `color: orange`)
     - in Header.jsx, import the css file you've created: `import "./Header.css";`
     - NOTE: any css rules would apply to the whole application.
 To avoid this, you can do the following:
-      - add a className to the parent htlm element of your component.
+      - add a className to the parent html element of your component.
 Ex: `<header className="Header">`
       - in the css, add the class to all rules
         - ex: https://github.com/Ironborn-Ironhack-March-2022/react-popcorn-time/blob/main/src/components/Header.css